Shipwright/daveas.github.io/_posts/2014-02-27-How-to-Avoid-the-Investor-Pigeon-Hole.markdown

 title: How to Avoid the Investor "Pigeon Hole"
 date: 2014-02-27
 category: writing
 tags:
+excerpt: "Investors hear, read, and otherwise review hundreds if not thousands of pitches per year.
+For entrepreneurs, this leads to one of the most inconvenient truisms about the investor mindset.
+The first thing investors do is..."
 ---

 Investors hear, read, and otherwise review hundreds if not thousands of pitches per year.
 For entrepreneurs, this leads to one of the most inconvenient truisms about the investor mindset.
-The _first_ thing investors have to do is **get their bearings** …
+The _first_ thing investors typically do is **get their bearings** …

 ![File-TooManyPigeons.jpg](http://postachio-images.s3-website-us-east-1.amazonaws.com/1251fcc4a3adb1166ab78463fdc2fa7e.jpg)